-Stop apologizing – Research has shown that women apologize far more often than men, and you’ve probably noticed this in your daily life as well.
-There’s a difference between being polite and apologizing for taking up space.
+Stop apologising – Research has shown that women apologise far more often than men, and you’ve probably noticed this in your daily life as well.
+There’s a difference between being polite and apologising for taking up space.

 Watch my mouth – As per Tina Fey in Mean Girls “If we all call each other sluts and whores, we are allowing others to call us sluts and whores”.
 Stop calling each other sluts and whores!

 Stand up for myself – Both at work and in my personal life I have always been a bit of a sheep, I don’t like to argue my case, but if I’m right, I will fight my own corner.

 Talk about women’s issues more openly – Periods, while not pretty are a part of who women are.
 If we want to remove the taboo, we need to talk about them more.
 Also Aunt Flo stopping by is a part of life that all women go through, its not a secret, and its more proof of how amazing our bodies are.